 Interacting with Professors, Adjuncts, and Graduate Students

 Most make their subject their lives and vice-versa.
-They could earn more money in other professions but choose not to pursue those professions, but they are often excited by knowledge itself and want to find others who share that excitement.
+They could in theory earn more money in other professions but choose not to pursue those professions, but they are often excited by knowledge itself and want to find others who share that excitement.
 If you say or imply their classes are worthless, you’ve said or implied that their entire lives are worthless.
 Most people do not like to think that their lives are worthless.

 To be sure, there are exceptions: some professors will be hostile or uninterested regardless of how much effort a student shows, and some will be martyrs who try to reach even the most distant, disgruntled student.
 But most professors are in the middle, looking for students who are engaged and focusing on those students.